 This User Agreement is not intended to answer every question or address every issue raised by the use of MyWorkpapers software.
 MyWorkpapers reserves the right to change this User Agreement at any time, effective immediately upon the posting of the amendments.
-Whilst MyWorkpapers will make every effort to communicate these changes to you via email or notification via the website it is ultimately your obligation to ensure that you have read, understood and agree to the most recent User Agreement available on the website.
+Whilst MyWorkpapers will make every effort to communicate these changes to You via email or notification via the website it is ultimately Your obligation to ensure that You have read, understood and agree to the most recent User Agreement available on Our website.

 In this User Agreement the following definitions apply unless the context states otherwise:

-Licence Fee means the fee, paid monthly, quarterly or annually to access and use the program MyWorkpapers.
+Licence Fee means the fee paid to access and use the program MyWorkpapers.

 Order Form means the form or quote or sale agreement or first invoice that is completed by you as part of the transaction process to purchase or subsequently when accessing the Program when completing the New Engagement File in the Software.

-Software means the MyWorkpapers software we use to allow the program to be made available for access.
+Software means the MyWorkpapers software to allow the Program to be made available for Your access.

-We, Us, our or similar words mean companies associated to MyWorkpapers Group Ltd (England company number 12062592) including MyWorkpapers Ltd. (England – company number 08631892), MyWorkpapers Pty Ltd (Australia – ABN 73 146 087 201) or MyWorkpapers Ltd. (United Kingdom – company number 08631892) depending on geographic location, both trading under the same name MyWorkpapers.
+We, Us, Our or similar words mean companies associated to MyWorkpapers Group Ltd (England company number 12062592) including MyWorkpapers Ltd. (England – company number 08631892), MyWorkpapers Pty Ltd (Australia – ABN 73 146 087 201) and MyWorkpapers Group Pty Ltd (Australia – ABN 95 136 582 888) depending on geographic location, all trading under the same name MyWorkpapers.

-You means a person, sole trader, partnership, company or accountancy practice which has a subscription.
-Generally, this will be your own business, or the business you are representing on the order form.
+You or Your means a person or entity, sole trader, partnership, company or accountancy practice which has a MyWorkpapers subscription.
+Generally, this will be your business, or the business you are representing on the Order Form.

 2. Payment Obligations

-- The licence fee is non-refundable for any reason, including if either of us terminate this agreement.
-We reserve the right, in our sole discretion, to modify the licence fee at any time.
+- We reserve the right, in our sole discretion, to modify the licence fee at any time.

-- All MyWorkpaper invoices will be sent to you, or to a billing contact whose details are provided by you, by email.
+- Our invoices will be sent to you, or to a billing contact whose details are provided by you on the Order Form, by email.
 Payment of all amounts specified in the invoice must be paid.
-You are responsible for payment of all taxes and duties in addition to the Access Fee.

 3. Licence Obligations